 Currently, UNHCR Egypt facilitates voluntary return to certain areas of Sudan and Somaliland, and, for Ethiopians, to Addis Ababa.
 We also conduct intention and perception surveys with Syrian refugees to measure their interest in return, and we prepare for potential future return of Syrian refugees.

 For refugees who are unable to return, either due to ongoing conflict, wars, or persecution, resettlement in another country can be an alternative.
 Resettlement involves the selection and transfer of refugees from a country where they have sought protection to a third country that has agreed to admit them as refugees and grant them permanent residence status.

 We identify the most vulnerable refugees for resettlement.
-Since 2003, more than 27,000 refugees have departed out of Egypt to resettlement countries.
-In 2016 alone, over 4,035 refugees left Egypt for resettlement, marking the highest number of resettlement departures yet for UNHCR Egypt.
+Since 2011, more than 23,000 refugees departed out of Egypt to Resettlement countries.
+In 2,016 alone 4,035 refugees left Egypt for resettlement, marking the highest number of resettlement departures yet for UNHCR Egypt.
 UNHCR appeals to countries to accommodate on a sustained basis more refugees with acute protection needs.